The National Marine Sanctuary Small Boat Program

 - Testing of emerging technologies

 Our program is widely recognized by partners for a strong emphasis on safety, reliability, and capability.
-Small boats are also the most powerful tool available for leveraging interest and investments in National Marine Sanctuaries.
+Small boats are also one of the most powerful tools available for leveraging interest and investments in National Marine Sanctuaries.

 About Our Boats